greatxrider/phrase-hunter-project/README.md

 - **Code Readability**: Ensure consistent spacing and indentation.
 - **Quality Assurance Testing**: Test all functionality and monitor the console for bugs.
 - **Resetting the Game**: Remove all `li` elements from the phrase `ul` element, enable all keyboard buttons, and reset heart images between games.

-## Extra Credit Features
-- **Keyboard Functionality**: Allow players to use their physical keyboard to enter guesses.
-- **Custom Styles**: Make the project your own with custom styles and document these changes in the README and submission notes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.